harbdog/raycaster-go/README.md

 - Gets the Sprite at the point of convergence from where the center of the camera screen is located.
 - Returns `nil` if the point of convergence is not a Sprite but wall, floor, or ceiling.

+`camera.SetAlwaysSetSpriteScreenRect(b bool)`
+- Set true to always set the sprite screen rect bounds even if behind a wall or beyond camera draw distance.

 ## Limitations

 - Raycasting is not raytracing.